 We will always process data in a secure and confidential manner and will not disclose it to any third party without a legal ground to do so under data protection legislation, such as your consent.

 Any disclosures will be made in accordance with data protection legislation and the Information Commissioner’s Officer’s statutory Data Sharing Code (available to view here https://ico.org.uk/media/for-organisations/documents/1068/data_sharing_code_of_practice.pdf

 We will share clients’ data with the workers at the organisation supporting them to make their grant application.

 We are committed to ensuring that data is secure.
 In order to prevent unauthorised access or disclosure we have put in place suitable physical, electronic and managerial procedures to safeguard and secure the information we collect online.

 Where we store your personal data

 All information you provide to us is stored on our secure servers within the UK.

-By accepting the terms of this Statement, you provide your fully informed consent to the processing of your personal data for the purposes set out in this Statement.
-You are also warranting that you have the necessary authority and consent of the applicant for us to process their personal data (which may include sensitive personal data, such as health details or ethnicity) for the purposes set out in this Statement.
+By accepting the terms of this statement, you are warranting that you have the necessary authority and consent of the client for us to process their personal data (which may include sensitive personal data, such as health details or ethnicity) for the purposes set out in this statement.

 Any changes we may make to this privacy statement in the future will be posted on our portal and, where appropriate, notified to you by e-mail.
 Please check back frequently to see any updates or changes to this privacy statement.